 The story behind Tickerbot.

-We’ve been building trading tools — first for ourselves, then for others — for years.
+Tickerbot is the stock market in SQL — a computed table of every ticker × every signal.
+We’ve been building trading tools for years, first for ourselves, then for others.
 This page is what we kept hitting, what we tried first, and what we decided to ship.

 why we built this